The suit of swords is one of the four suits in the minor arcana, and it represents our logic and capacity for thinking.

 The Swords Suit in a Tarot Reading

-When you encounter a Swords Court Card in a Tarot reading, it usually refers to someone born under the sign of Aquarius, Libra, or Gemini.
+In a Tarot reading, a Swords Court Card signifies a person born under Aquarius, Libra, or Gemini.

-Swords individuals, on the other hand, may be harsh, dominating, aggressive, and inflexible.
+But Swords people can also be harsh, dominating, aggressive, and inflexible.